 - A pluggable backend system

-There are many third-party web applications which we can use in place of the default system as they provide much more control over user authentication with more features.
+There are many third-party web applications that we can use in place of the default system as they provide much more control over user authentication with more features.

-Q.28 Middleware in Django is used for which purpose?
+Q.28 Middleware in Django is useful for which purpose?

 Ans.
-Middleware in the Django framework is the component which operates on request and transfers it to the view and before passing it to the template engine, it starts operating on a response.
+Middleware in the Django framework is the component that operates on request and transfers it to the view and before passing it to the template engine, it starts operating on a response.

 This is the list of middleware that installs by default in your Django framework.

 It serves many different purposes like session management, user authentication, etc.

 Q.29 What is the use of the djangopackages.org website?